 The Next Hot Ontario Neighbourhoods to Buy In

 You might dream of buying on a block that checks off every box you have, but that can be quite costly and stretch you to your borrowing limit, especially if you’re a first-time homebuyer.
 Canadian homebuyers have seen their purchasing power drop by up to 18% since the stress test came into effect January 1, 2018.
-That leaves many with the difficult decision of compromising on the property type (i.e. buying a condo or townhouse instead of a detached house) or searching and searching until they find a more affordable location.
+That leaves many with the difficult decision of compromising on the property type (i.e. buying a condo or townhouse instead of a detached house) or even searching outside urban areas until they find a more affordable location.

 If you’re looking to buy a home in a currently-affordable neighbourhood that will hopefully appreciate substantially in value, you’ll need to make some predictions.
 But put away your crystal ball—there are some tried-and-true signs you can look out for that can forecast the next hot real estate market.